Busque também em nossas outras coleções:

 DC

-ny250725100613 Members of the U.S. delegation hears from the head of the social therapy facility at Tegel Prison in Berlin, on May 13, 2025.
+ny270725182011 The Open Prison, which allows residents to leave for work, school and errands, in Berlin on May 13, 2025.
 States of all political stripes, including Oklahoma, North Dakota and Massachusetts, have sent officials to tour prisons in Germany in search of ways to improve conditions for American inmates.(Lena Mucha/The New York Times/Fotoarena)

 DC